JuliaTime/NanoDates.jl/docs/src/appropriate/advantages.md

  Market events and order transactions must be recorded [and] retraceable to UTC.

  Systems that are syncronized to a [validated network] clock, require timestamp availability at submillisecond resolutions.
-The shortest interval that is required of very high frequncy trading work is 25ns.
+The shortest interval that is required of very high frequncy trading work by regulations at the time of this writing (2022) is 25ns.

 ----